rubygems/guides/setting-up-multifactor-authentication.md

 ## Using recovery codes and re-setup a previously enabled MFA

 You might be in a situation where you no longer have access to your rubygems account in an authenticator app.
-This can happen if you loose or upgrade your phone or accidentally deleted the rubygems account in the authenticator app.
+This can happen if you lose/upgrade your phone or accidentally deleted the rubygems account in the authenticator app.

 In this situation, you'll need your recovery codes to gain access to your Rubygems account.